Segregating the Fairways: Golfing and Public Leisure in African America

 Indianapolis’ local Colored Golf Association chapter held its first state tournament in 1927.
 The Colored Golf Association was renamed the United Golfers Association (UGA) in 1929, and national championship tournaments continued through 1941 and resumed after the war in 1946.
 The UGA National Negro Open Golf Championship was held at African-American courses throughout the country, including Douglass Park in 1932.

-Douglass Park golfers claimed five UGA National Open Women’s Championships.
-Douglass Park player Lucy Williams won the women’s championship in 1932 after being runner-up three years in a row (she was again runner-up in 1933).
-Fellow Douglass Park golfer Ella C. Able competed in the first UGA Open Women’s Championship in 1930 before her first win in the 1934 tournament in Detroit and a repeat championship in 1935.
-Lucy Williams reclaimed the title in 1936 (Able finished second), 1937, and 1946.
+Douglass Park players claimed seven UGA National Open Women’s Champions.
+Douglass Park golfer Ella C. Abel competed in the first UGA Open Women’s Championship in 1930 before her first win in the 1934 tournament in Detroit and a repeat championship in 1935.
+Douglass Park player Lucy Whitehead Williams won the women’s national championship in 1932 after being runner-up three years in a row (she was again runner-up in 1933 and 1934).
+Williams reclaimed the title in 1936, 1937, 1940, and 1946.
 After her 1936 victory the Indianapolis Recorder observed that “the case of Mrs. Williams is almost like Cinderella; she has but very little time to play, works seven days a week, off a half day on Thursday and Sunday, and yet she sits at the highest peak in golf.”

 Lucy Whitehead Williams spent much of her life working as a domestic, cleaning houses as a teenage girl in Georgia before coming to Indianapolis around 1927 and marrying Ralph Williams.
 When she arrived in Indianapolis Williams worked as an attendant for African-American physician Ezra Dee Alexander, a talented golfer who was the Douglass Golf Club’s President in 1941 and competed for the amateur crown in the 1948 UGA National Championship.
 Williams worked as a maid or chef throughout her golfing career, and she played with former men’s national champion T. Edison Marshall at Douglass in the late 1930s.
-Native Louisianan Thomas Edison Marshall became the Douglass Club pro in 1935 after winning the UGA National Championship in 1930 and 1931 and losing the 1932 championship at Douglass Park in a playoff (one of his three runner-up results).
+Native Louisianan Thomas Edison Marshall moved to Indianapolis and became the Douglass Club pro in 1935.
+Marshall won the UGA National Championship in 1930 and 1931 and lost the 1932 championship at Douglass Park in a playoff (one of his three runner-up results).

 Most African-American golfers aspired simply to secure access to reasonably well-maintained courses and the social circles that revolved around the game.
 Perhaps the first African-American golf club in Indianapolis had formed by December, 1926, when the Elite Golf Club aspired to “weld together enough sentiment among the better class of Negro citizens to put over a first-class nine hole golf course.”
 The reference to the “better class” of African Americans did not necessarily cast golfing as the leisure of the wealthy, but it implied somewhat ambiguous social discipline and breeding.
 In 1927, the Kilt Golf Club formed with a membership of upwardly mobile African Americans and prominent figures like attorney Robert Brokenburr.
 The club spent $10,000 on a clubhouse on East 30th Street adjoining Douglass Park.
 The clubhouse opened in August, 1928, but the club appears to have disbanded in 1929.